bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 ### EXAMPLE

 ~~~
-bitmark-cli --identity=fred --network=testing grant --receiver=barney --share-id=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --quantity=1000 --before-block=234765
+bitmark-cli --identity=fred --network=testing swap --receiver=barney --share-id-one=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --quantity-one=1000 --share-id-two=1bf75e25d7770ba6405500d39cac30f40249927fd3ee46beae42c9d9b85202f8 --quantity-otwo=79 --before-block=234765 --before-block=234765
 ~~~

 ## balance

 Display the share balances for a particular owner.

 The display starts at the particular id and outputs `count` items.
 To display more take the last share id and use in another `balance` command.
 (To avoid a repeat of that record use the incremented id as the command will search for the next used id)

+**Arguments.** The `--network` global option must be specified.

-### OPTIONS
+### Command options

 -------------------------------  ---------------------------------
 `--owner|-o IDENTITY|ACCOUNT`    To list records for a different account